A Valuable Benefit for Members of Electric Cooperatives

 Capital credits reflect each member’s ownership in the cooperative.
 Electric cooperatives like Lane Electric do not earn profits in the sense that investor-owned utilities earn profits for their investors.
 Instead, any margins or revenues related to the sale of electric service remaining after all expenses have been paid are returned to the cooperative’s members in proportion to their electrical usage.

 How Are Capital Credits Returned to You, The Member?

 “Retiring” i.e., paying back or returning capital credits is a two-step process:

 - Step 1: Allocation – An allocation determines your share of the cooperative’s margin in a particular year.
 Margins are “allocated” or assigned to members who belong to the cooperative during the year in which a margin is generated.
 The allocation is based on the member’s proportion of electrical usage for that year.
 Each member’s portion is referred to as a “capital credit allocation.”

-Upon completion of the rotation period, the board of directors will review the cooperative’s financial health and can declare a retirement (your cash back payment), whereby a portion of your capital credits are returned to you.
+Upon completion of the rotation period, the board of directors will review the cooperative’s financial health and can declare a retirement (your cash back payment), whereby your capital credits are returned to you.
 The Board of Directors may also offer capital credits for retirement earlier than 30 years on a present value basis.

 Once it has been decided that the cooperative will retire capital credits for a specific year(s), active members will see the notification on their bill and former members will be mailed a Notice of Capital Credit Retirement with the following information and options:

 - You may elect to wait for 30 years to receive the full value of your capital credits or,

-- You may opt to donate them to Lane Electric’s Member Assistance Program (MAP) or,
+- You may opt to donate them to Lane Electric’s Member Assistance Program or,

 - You can donate them to the research and development of Renewable Energy